aeldelaney/crick-crack-the-krakens-back/README.md

 ### Mechanics
 - The game is set in an underwater base.
 They player starts out in a room that has no windows.
 This acts as their home base for the game since it is safe to use lights without alerting the Kraken
   - Here the player can manually save their progress
-- The player can move using the wasd or arrow keys for movement
+- The player can move using the `wasd` or `arrow keys` for movement
   - Moving around quickly generates noise
+- The player can hold their breath for [NUMBER OF SECONDS] seconds at a time using the `b` key
 - The player can point and click to interact with objects
   - The mouse icon will change to indicate that an object is interactable
   - The player cannot just pick up items by walking over them
   - For puzzles, we intend to have animations for things like key insertion into a door, typing on keypads, etc.
   - Some interactable objects create noise
 - The player has a flashlight at the start that they can use to illuminate the base
-  - The player will use the i key to turn on/off the flashlight
+  - The player will use the `i` key to turn on/off the flashlight
+  - Turning the flashlight on and off creates noise
+  - The flashlight has a rechargeable battery that runs out, so the player must return to base periodically to recharge
+- There is a sound meter to display how loud the player is being relative to the envrionment
+- There is a base status to display how structurally sound the udnerwater base is
 - If the player dies, they reset to their last save

 ### Objective